News24 (Australian TV channel): Programming

-Sky News programming consists of a mix of live news bulletins, live broadcasts from events (such as Parliament Question Time and selected press conferences), original commentary panel programs and simulcasts of international sister station Sky News UK.
+News24 programming consists of a mix of live news bulletins, live broadcasts from events (such as Parliament Question Time and selected press conferences), original commentary panel programs.
 Sky News has broadcast every sitting of Question Time from the House of Representatives since its launch in 1996.

-Sky News Australia increased its primetime programming offerings, particularly its political-themed shows, significantly in 2013, when it made more obvious its right-leaning ideology, ahead of the 2013 federal election, cancelling almost entirely the slot's rolling news block News Night.
-It would then regain most of its runtime in 2014.
-Sky News Australia rebranded itself on 19 January 2015 as "Sky News Live", dropping the "Sky News National" branding.
+In 2013, ahead of the federal election, Sky News Australia began to pivot its prime time programming to feature live current affairs programming, adding the new programme Paul Murray Live and the weekly Viewpoint with Chris Kenny.
+It also added a new sportscast presented by James Bracey, and named Stan Grant the new presenter of Newsnight.
+Following the acquisition of the channel by News Corp, News24 began to increasingly feature conservative, opinion-based programming during the evening and prime time hours.

-On weekdays, throughout most of the day, rolling news coverage is presented from one of Sky News Australia's studios.
+On weekdays, throughout most of the day, rolling news coverage is presented from one of News24's studios.
 From 5 pm (AEST/AEDT), commentary programs begin, and continue through primetime until 11 pm AEST/AEDT.
 Most of these programs are presented by conservative commentators discussing the news of the day, often with a panel of other commentators, and feature a news update at the beginning of the program (and sometimes further updates during the program).
 Rolling news continues from 11 pm AEST/AEDT before coverage switches to an overnight simulcast of Sky News UK at 1 am AEST/AEDT.

-Beginning in 2007, Sky News aired local breakaway programming for New Zealand viewers in primetime, filmed at Prime NZ's Auckland studios and produced from Sydney.
+Beginning in 2007, News24 aired local breakaway programming for New Zealand viewers in primetime, filmed at Prime NZ's Auckland studios and produced from Sydney.
 One of these programs, Prime News – First at 5:30, was also simulcast to Australian viewers.
 The debut of Sky News NZ Evening News was watched by just 1,500 viewers and panned by critics.
 Sky News Australia continued to produce news programming for Prime until 2015, when MediaWorks New Zealand took over production of Prime's news programming via its own news department.
 On 16 June 2018, Sky News Australia premiered New Zealand Agenda, a political program hosted by New Zealand bureau chief James O'Doherty from Wellington, New Zealand.